Is Binding Android Arm64 Safe?

 What are the key security findings for Binding Android Arm64?

-Binding Android Arm64's strongest signal is security at 80/100.
+Binding Android Arm64's strongest signal is security at 90/100.
 No known vulnerabilities have been detected.
-It has not yet reached the Nerq Verified threshold of 70+.
+It meets the Nerq Verified threshold of 70+.

 What is Binding Android Arm64 and who maintains it?